HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 * [Downloads](downloads.html) links to allow implementers to download the IG and various artifacts

 Notes:

+The draft Personal Characteristic profiles are included in this IG for testing purposes only and are not intended for citing in regulations without additional testing and balloting.
+More details are available on the  [Draft Specifications for Personal Characteristics](draft_specifications_for_personal_characteristics.html) page.

 The IG profiles for [ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) and [Procedure](StructureDefinition-SDOHCC-Procedure.html) define the use of an external taxonomy [211 LA Taxonomy (Copyright © 2004-2021 Information and Referral Federation of Los Angeles doing business as 211 LA County.
 All rights reserved.
 Version 5.8.5)] This taxonomy is in the process of being formally incorporated as an HL7 external code system.